 The Algebra I mathematics curriculum is focused on creating an environment where students consistently engage in challenges promoting mathematical maturity, including all areas articulated in the Standards for Mathematical Practice.
 Strong emphasis is placed on developing communication skills and problem-solving strategies.

 The course begins with a thorough exploration of number systems, from natural numbers to real numbers.
 This serves as a foundation for the study of functions, including linear, quadratic, exponential, radical, and absolute value functions.
 Students will be given ample opportunities to develop algebraic skills related to all of these function types, including methods for solving inequalities and systems of equations.
 Students will also explore ways to organize real-world data: identifying measures of center and spread, recognizing symmetries/asymmetries in data, and using regressions to identify functions that model numerical information.

-The eighth grade mathematics course is equivalent to a high school Algebra course.
-Students will explore in depth the concepts of functions, with special emphasis on linear, quadratic, and exponential functions.
-In addition students will spend a great deal of time working on the algebraic skills around solving equations, inequalities, absolute value and systems.
-This course also expands the students’ understanding of modeling and choosing correct regressions.
-There is a great deal of emphasis on graphing, and creating representations of data therefore students are required to have a graphing calculator.
+Since the course includes significant emphasis on graphing and creating representations of data, students are required to have a graphing calculator.
 The TI-Nspire CX (CAS) ii includes many features and capabilities that facilitate mathematical explorations; the TI-84 is another popular model that will be sufficient to meet the needs of this course.
 Students will be given time during the year to become comfortable with the calculator and its features.
-At the end of the year, students are expected to take the New York State Algebra Regents Exam.
-Students successfully completing this course are eligible for high school math credit for Algebra.
+At the end of the year, students are expected to take the New York State Algebra I Regents Exam.
+Students successfully completing this course are eligible for high school math credit for Algebra I.